 Have you ever thought of making a multiplayer game using Game Engines like Cry or Unity?
 You might be wondering how hard it is to create such games.
 Well, as a matter of fact, creating multiplayer games is not that hard to do.
 Especially if the API that you’re using provides documentation that is very easy to understand.

-There is a number of services that can help you with server hosting.
+There are a number of frameworks that can help you with server hosting.
 One of them is Photon Network also known as PUN.
 Short of Photon Unity Networking.

 What is Photon Unity Networking?

 Photon is a real-time multiplayer game development framework that is fast, lean, and very flexible.
 It consists of a server and multiple client SDKs for major platforms.

 What are the features of PUN?

 If you are wondering about the features of Photon Unity Networking.
 They provide:

 PUN 2 is the latest release of their API which has been improved a lot compared to their last release.
 Unlike the previous one, this latest version is much more secure and easy to code.
 Although they’ve changed a lot of function calls they are pretty much easy to remember.

 So if you are used to the previous version of PUN, migrating to this newer version won’t be that hard to do.

 In this article, we’ll be guiding you on how to use Photon Unity Networking (PUN 2) with Unity 2019.1.1f1.